¡Hola! If you are reading this, it’s NOT too late — if you want to learn Spanish, I am more than happy to help you out in this great learning journey!

-I am Cristina, I come from Spain, and I will try to clarify common pain points for the Spanish learner through some videos that we made to educate, but also to entertain you, when learning my beautiful language.
+I’m Cristina, I come from Spain, and I will try to clarify common pain points for the Spanish learner through some videos that we made to educate, but also to entertain you, when learning my beautiful language.

-1. Learn how to differentiate between SER and ESTAR
+1. Learn how to differentiate between ser and estar

 Hola, soy Cristina.
 Estoy en Berlín.

 Yes, both ser and estar mean “to be” in Spanish, so how can we know when to use one or the other?
 Let’s go briefly over how to conjugate them:

 While ser is used to express things that are permanent, estar is used for temporary situations.
 We use ser to describe nationality, time, relationships, occupation and personal attributes.
 On the other hand, estar is used for locations, emotions and temporary conditions.